dajuly20/ritto_intercom_shelly_uni/README.md

 # ritto_intercom_shelly_uni
 This project puts a shely uni into the caseing of the ritto intercom within your flat.
 Supported: Forward Bell signal + Send Door Open

+Note: A few month out, it stopped working.
+I'm read about other people running into the same issue.
+Solution: Give money to Ritto
 For now im just copying in schematics - will do the rest another time

 https://www.mikrocontroller.net/topic/345385